-If you keep finding your mornings disturbed by noise from building work next door or in your street you might be wondering what the law says about what time builders can start work in the UK.
+Finding your mornings disturbed by noise from building work next door or along the street?
+You might be wondering what the law says about what time builders can start work in the UK.

 Builders famously start work early in the morning.
 This is so they can get as much work done as possible during daylight hours.
 While this is ideal for those having renovation work done, it tends not to be so great for the neighbours, especially if you find yourself waking up early in the morning because of the noise.